swcanner/capsif2_clean/README.md

 # How to run: Notebook #
-Put all PDB files into the `input_pdb/` directory
+Put all PDB (or CIF) files into the `input_pdb/` directory

 ### Single structure prediction ###
-Load the `sample_notebook.ipynb` to run a single structure through (no high_plddt option provided), which allows quick analysis and viewing of a single structure.
+Load the `sample_notebook.ipynb` to run a single structure through (no `high_plddt` option provided), which allows quick analysis and viewing of a single structure.

 ### Multi structure prediction ###
 Load the `notebook_predict_directory.ipynb` and run the script to predict for all structures in the `input_pdb/` directory.